 Interests result from a combination of factors: opportunities, relative prices, preferences, and beliefs.
-As opportunities broaden, the rents associated with any specific relationship and organization decline relative to the rents individuals accrue because the value of their personal abilities increases in other relationships and organizations.
+As opportunities broaden, the rents associated with any specific relationship and organization decline because the value of their personal abilities increases in alternative relationships and organizations.
 University professors undoubtedly benefit more from living in a society where universities compete for their services than they do from increasing the endowment of the university they happen to be located at.
-As in the Kobe Bryant example, when individuals are able to employ their human capital in a wider range of organizations, then the rents they enjoy come to depend more on the existence of other organizations than on the interests of the specific organization they happen to belong to.
-Individual interests in maintaining the system of organizational entry and competition are unlikely to motivate people to support impersonal rules rather than their organization in general, however, because in specific instances the benefits of acting against the rules may be too great.
+As in the Kobe Bryant example, when individuals are able to employ their human capital in a wider range of organizations, then the rents they enjoy come to depend more on the existence of other organizations than